rsadsb/adsb_deku/apps/README.md

         --port <PORT>                  [default: 30002]
         --scale <SCALE>                Zoom level of Radar and Coverage (+=zoom out/-=zoom in) [default: 1.4]
+        --touchscreen                  Enable three tabs on left side of screen for zoom out/zoom in/and reset
     -V, --version                      Print version information
 ```